bhagyajitjagdev/nestjs-socket-redis/README.md

 ---

-## **_While testing I found that ngnix was cause issue sometimes with upstream of single `server prod:3000`, if it happens just restart the ngnix container and it should work just fine_**
+## **_While testing I found that ngnix was only load balancing to one instance with upstream of single server prod:3000, if it happens just restart the ngnix container and it should work just fine._**